Ayman-benyahia/vew.js/README.md

 # How to use?
 vew.js has three functions(create, update, delete),
-you can start by create template element inside html and giving it a id, after that instantiate "View" class that needs two parameters model and template id, we are going to make random color generator as example see code below:
+you can start by create template element inside HTML and giving it a id, after that instantiate "View" class that needs two parameters model and template id, we are going to make random color generator as example see code below: